cz-zhao-lab-ibp/edpdb_docker/README.md

            [-c chainnames] [2nd_pdb_file [-c chainnames]]  [-i edp_file]
 ```
 ## Running this image using ```podman```
 Running containers in docker require root privileges.
-For RHEL and CentOS users, we recommend you run this docker container using podman.
+For RHEL and CentOS users, we recommend you run this docker image using podman.
 ```
 $ podman pull docker.io/gaoyw/edpdb:v13a
 $ podman run -it -v /home/<username>/edpdb_wd:/edpdb_wd docker.io/gaoyw/edpdb:v13a